-- The student must complete a form requesting re-admittance to NIMAA in the Student Information System, which will then be kept as part of the student's academic file. - The student must demonstrate an awareness that re-admittance is granted based on availability in the program. - The student must express an understanding that the decision regarding readmittance will be based upon factors such as prior grades, attendance, financial status with NIMAA, conduct, and the student's commitment to completing the program. - If a re-admitted student was on Academic Warning or Academic Probation at the time of their previous withdrawal or dismissal, the student will be placed on that same status at the time of re-entry.
+- The student must complete a form requesting re-admittance to NIMAA.
+Upon completion, this form will be kept in the student's academic file. - The student must submit a written personal statement regarding the reasons for withdrawal/dismissal, how the situation has changed or was resolved, and the reasons why the student is prepared for re-admittance into the program. - The student must demonstrate an awareness that re-admittance is granted based on availability in the program. - The student must express an understanding that the decision regarding readmittance will be based upon factors such as prior grades, attendance, financial status with NIMAA, conduct, and the student's commitment to completing the program. - If a re-admitted student was on Academic Warning or Academic Probation at the time of their previous withdrawal or dismissal, the student will be placed on that same status at the time of re-entry.